yadhukrishnx/Mapinsights/Readme.md

 # Google Maps Enhanced Insights 📍➡️📍

-This Streamlit application calculates the distance between two locations and provides additional insights such as traffic, weather, hotels, and restaurants using the Google Maps API and OpenWeatherMap API.
+This Streamlit application calculates the distance between two locations and provides additional insights such as traffic, weather, hotels, and restaurants using the OPENai API,Google Maps API and OpenWeatherMap API.

 ## Features